 What is the Finchampstead Patient Reference Group (FPRG)?

-As a result of a series of Government initiatives the FPRG was formed as a representative group of the Practice’s patients.
+At Finchampstead Surgery, the Finchampstead Patient Reference Group (FPRG) was formed to meet a series of Government initiatives for the Surgery to have a Patient Participation Group to representative the Practice’s patients.
 As in similar groups attached to other surgeries nationwide, this group provides input and feedback on a variety of topics related to the surgery and other local healthcare providers.